linstats/linstats.github.io/content/authors/admin/_index.md

 I’m Zhu Xuelin, born and raised in China.
 Currently, I’m pursuing a PhD in statistics, and I’m also an amateur badminton player.

-My research interests lie at the intersection of functional data analysis and deep learning.
-I am particularly focused on exploring the universal approximation theorem as it applies to deep neural networks for modeling and analyzing functional data.
+My research focuses on developing deep learning methodologies and applications for analyzing functional data, including curves, images, and audio signals.

 In addition to my academic and professional endeavors, I am passionate about badminton.
 I was a member of the Southern University of Science and Technology’s campus team, where I specialized in men’s doubles.